-The purpose of liquidity risk management is to ensure and maintain the Bank's ability to fulfill both current and future liabilities taking into account the cost of liquidity obtaining.
+The purpose of liquidity risk management is to ensure and maintain the Bank's ability to fulfil both current and future liabilities taking into account the cost of liquidity.
 The liquidity management process consists of the procedures that aim at identification, measurement, controlling, monitoring, reducing and defining the acceptable level of the risk exposure.
-This process can be divided into two main elements in the operational sense: the part involving all forms of management and the part of controlling and monitoring liquidity risk.
+This process can be divided into two main elements in the operational sense; the part involving all forms of management and the part of controlling and monitoring liquidity risk.
 The Assets and Liabilities Management Committee of the BRE Bank Group, the BRE Bank Risk Committee and the Management Board of the Bank are responsible for liquidity management on the strategic level.
-On the operational level responsible for liquidity management are: the Settlement and Custody Department - operational supervision over cash flows in the Bank's accounts and the Treasury Department providing necessary funds for the settlements in the Bank's accounts, implementing strategic decisions made by the Assets and Liabilities Management Committee of the BRE Bank Risk Committee, maintaining defined securities portfolios whose purpose is to secure liquidity within the limits imposed by the BRE Bank Risk Committee, maintaining defined securities Management Committee of the BRE Bank Risk Committee and the Assets and Liabilities Management Committee of the BRE Bank Risk to securities portfolios whose purpose is to secure liquidity within the limits imposed by the BRE Bank Risk Committee and the Assets and Liabilities Management Committee of the BRE Bank Risk committee of the BRE Bank Risk by the Financial Institutions Department (arranging funding from domestic and foreign banks and international financial institutions) and the Financial Markets Department (arranging issues of the Bank's debt securities).

-The Financial Risk Department is in charge of controlling and monitoring financial liquidity risk of the Bank on the strategic level and reporting to the Head of Risk Management and to the BRE Bank Risk Committee.
-The Financial Risk Department monitors financial liquidity on a daily basis using methods based on the cash flow analysis.
-Liquidity risk measurement is based on the regulatory model and an internal model, which has been established taking into consideration the specific character of the Bank, the volatility of deposit base, the level of funding concentration and projected development of particular portfolios.
+On the operational level responsible for liquidity management are: the Settlement and Custody Department -operational supervision over cash flows in the Bank's accounts; and the Treasury Department providing necessary funds for settlements in the Bank's accounts, implementing strategic decisions made by the Assets and Liabilities Management Committee of the BRE Bank Group, calibrating the structure of the future cash flows within the limits imposed by the BRE Bank Risk Committee, maintaining defined securities portfolios whose purpose is to secure liquidity within the limits imposed by the BRE Bank Risk Committee and the Assets and Liabilities Management Committee of the BRE Bank Group.
+The Treasury Department is supported in its tasks by the Financial Institutions Department (arranging funding from domestic and foreign banks and international financial institutions) and the Financial Markets Department (arranging issues of the Bank's debt securities).
+The Financial Risk Department is in charge of controlling and monitoring financial liquidity risk of the Bank on the strategic level and reporting to the Chief Risk Officer and to the BRE Bank Risk Committee.
+The Financial Risk Department monitors financial liquidity on a daily basis using methods based on cash flow analysis.
+Liquidity risk measurement is based on the regulatory model and an internal model, which has been established taking into consideration the specific character of the Bank, the volatility of the deposit base, the level of funding concentration and projected development of particular portfolios.
 The value of mismatch of cash flows over defined periods of time (the liquidity gap), the level of liquidity reserves of the Bank, the usage of external and internal liquidity limits are monitored daily.
 The Bank assesses the current liquidity situation and the probability of its deterioration using scenario methods including stress tests.
 The Bank has established a Liquidity Contingency Plan, which regulates the proceedings in the case of illiquidity threat.
 The Contingency Plan defines the organisation of an appropriate warning system, the scope of responsibilities of particular officers and Committees in relation to the whole process and on each of its stages.